tsaiweiwu/arch/README.md

 - GPU billing

   for a100 partition, one gpu x one hour = 12 SU
   for ica100 partition, one gpu x one hour = 16 SU

-  Not gpu number is also tied to cpu number, i.e. 12 cpu for 1 gpu.
+  Note gpu number is also tied to cpu number, i.e. 12 cpu for 1 gpu.
+  If one gpu and 13 cpus are allocated for one hour, it will billed for 2 gpu, which is 24SU